rsandhu2/demo-app-terraform/README.md

 export AWS_DEFAULT_PROFILE=<profile name>
 export AWS_PROFILE=<profile name>
 ```
-4. Lambda zipped code in the same dir as terraform
+4. Lambda zipped code in the same dir as terraform. zip file name is defined in variables.tf, can be changed to anything

 ## Required infrastructure setup before executing terraform.